dbaarda/LightLdapd/README.rst

 with the ``rootbinddn`` setting so root (and only root)on the clients can read shadow data.

+To enable TLS support you specify a cert file with the ``-C`` option, and optionally a certificate authority chain file with the ``-A`` argument and/or a separate private key file with the ``-K`` argument.
+If you don't use the ``-K`` option, the cert file must be a ``*.pem`` file containing both the cert and private key.
+The file contining the private key must be readable by the user lightldapd is started as, but doesn't have to be readable by the ``-u runuser`` user.
+Typically it is set readable only by root.
+It is important to configure your clients to use TLS and trust the cert used.
+If you are using self-signed certs this typically means giving them a copy of the public cert.

 Example usage with lighttpd
 ---------------------------